-The truth is making great content for social media is an art in itself, but if our audience doesn’t get to see it, does it even exist?
+But here's the thing: creating amazing content for social media is an art form in itself.
+However, if our target audience doesn't have the chance to see it, does it even matter?

-When establishing a strong relationship with your consumer, every interaction counts, and knowing the right time to reach out is just as important as the message itself.
+When it comes to building a strong connection with your consumers, every interaction counts.
+And understanding the perfect time to engage with them is just as crucial as the message you're conveying.

-But even if we can’t swear by an exact time you should be posting, we can help you figure out your own best time to post in the day.
+While we can't provide an exact time to post, we can help you discover your own optimal posting time for each day.

 With the different social media platforms constantly evolving and the updates of new algorithms, it can be easy for your posts to get lost in your overly bombarded viewer's timeline.